Who Wins in a Downturn?

 Winners know that recessions are not something to fear but are rather opportunities for those who are properly prepared.
 Even after the current economic situation passes, plenty of people will still emerge as winners.

-1. Positive, Energetic, and Innovative People
+1. Positive, Energetic, and Innovative People Will Win

 Winners will do what it takes to ethically increase and solidify their income and protect what they’ve built so far.
 This includes taking on other income opportunities to increase their monthly income, then invest the extra funds – including investing in themselves through professional development courses and qualifications.